Best Cities in Portugal to Get Off the Beaten Path

 Horta, One of the Best Cities in Portugal to Get Off the Beaten Path

-The city is a popular destination for people sailing in the Azores.
+If you get airsick, though, no worries: Horta is a popular destination for people sailing in the Azores.
 On their way from the Caribbean to Europe, many sailors who cross the Atlantic stop in Horta.
 Because of that, one of the main attractions in Horta is its beautiful marina, decorated with paintings from hundreds of sailors who have stopped here over the years.

-Another popular place in Horta is Peter’s Café Sport and its adjacent scrimshaw museum.
+Another popular place in Horta is Peter’s Cafรฉ Sport and its adjacent scrimshaw museum.
 The adjacent museum shows a collection of artifacts carved from whale teeth and jawbone.
-The café is the go-to bar for all arriving yachtsmen, and if you’ve ever wanted to learn more about what it’s like to live on a boat or listen to great sailing stories, this is the place to be.
+The cafรฉ is the go-to bar for all arriving yachtsmen, and if you’ve ever wanted to learn more about what it’s like to live on a boat or listen to great sailing stories, this is the place to be.
 Whaling used to be a big industry in the Azores, but this has long ended.
 These days whale watching tours are a must-do while visiting Horta.

 Contribution by: Sanne Wesselman from Spend Life Traveling

-Get Medieval In Monsanto
+Get Medieval in Monsanto

-Exploring the small village of Monsanto is an underrated—but awesome—thing to do in Portugal.
+Exploring the small village of Monsanto is an underratedโ€”but awesomeโ€”thing to do in Portugal.
 Nestled on the sloping hills of the Beira Baixa countryside, it sits 25 km from the Spanish border and is home to less than a thousand residents.

-A walking trail takes you 4.5 kilometers away from the village, where you can behold incredible views of the valley — even as far as Spain on a clear day.
+A walking trail takes you 4.5 kilometers away from the village, where you can behold incredible views of the valley โ€” even as far as Spain on a clear day.
 Throughout the journey, you will find unique boulders too.

 It’s a 3-hour drive from Lisbon or 4 hours by train.
 Because it’s remote, there is usually only one trip into the village daily, so driving there can give you more flexibility.
-Those planning to stay overnight here might want to try sleeping in a rock hotel or apartment, which is the perfect way to experience what Monsanto offers fully.
+Those planning to stay overnight might want to try sleeping in a rock hotel or apartment, which is the perfect way to experience what Monsanto offers fully.

 Portugal, Monsanto.
 Original public domain image from Wikimedia Commons